e0xextazy/nlp_huawei_new2_task/README.md

 ## Data

-The dataset presented here was collected from one of the public film rating resources.
-We have selected the 6 most popular movie genres and invite you to try to predict them.
+The dataset presented here was collected from one of the most popular maps.
+It contains reviews and ratings from 1 to 5 and we suggest you try to predict them.

-- `train.csv` - The training set, comprising the `movie_name`, `movie_description` and `target` of each film, the latter of which is the genre of the film. `target` comprise the target for the competition.
+- `train.csv` - The training set, comprising the `rate` and `text` of each review. `rate` comprise the target for the competition.
-- `test.csv` - For the test data we give only the `movie_description` of an film together with its `movie_name`.
+- `test.csv` - For the test data we give only the `text` of a review.
 - `sample_submission.csv` - A submission file in the correct format.

-You can download the dataset by following the [link](https://drive.google.com/drive/folders/1ZkwB0VZ0N11HyiSqNKT5mznaHrw1wi1W?usp=sharing).
+You can download the dataset by following the [link](https://drive.google.com/drive/folders/1k-y7bLFXH94Y5pzUHYro1iTMsqsSoaHH?usp=sharing).

 ## Evaluation